erebboah/bulk_atac_pipeline/README.md

 I am adapting a bulk ATAC-seq pipeline written for old HPC using outdated software to one that will work using HPC3 with newer packages.

-Original scripts graciously provided by Dr. Murad and PhD candidate Klebea Carvalho.
+Original scripts graciously provided by Dr. Murad and PhD candidate Klebea Carvalho (Mortazavi lab).

 In 6 bash scripts, this pipeline does the following:
 1) Check read quality with `fastqc`